zhanggq96/zhanggq96.github.io/projects.markdown

     </span>
     <span class="project-desc" style="width:45%; float: left;">
         <h5><a href="https://maytide.github.io/CourseDependencyGraph/">Course Dependency Graph</a></h5>
         <p>Visualize the prerequisite requirements of McMaster's courses.
-Data was taken from the "Prerequisite(s)" section of AcademicCalendars and is parsed into a tree modelling the logical dependencies between courses.
+Text descriptions were taken from the "Prerequisite(s)" section of AcademicCalendars and parsed into a tree modelling the logical dependencies between courses.
 On the browser end, these trees are recursively merged into a graph to visualize the full dependence structure, starting from the very first courses required.</p>
     </span>

 </div>